junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > When two tablets crush together and the god power in the tablet are released (it's balanced power from angel/demon side, so very pure and powerful), the power wave heals Sam too (the trial sickness comes from tablet curse/sacrifice).
 >
-> They can let Crowley just die, but at the last moment they get soft and consider him still useful, so Dean asks Cas to heal Crowley, so now Crowley owes them.
-Crowley leaves with grudge but not as enemy (also without tablet he's more normal him and not aggressive/arrogant anymore).
+> They can let Crowley just die, but right before they are about to kill Crowley, Crowley offers the deal to bring Kevin back in exchange for his life.
+Kevin's body is in Crowley's place, and Crowley knows Kevin is still in Vail instead of going to Heaven or Hell, so there's still a chance to stuff his soul back into his body to resurrect him.
+Sam still think Crowley should die (for killing all the prophets and all the people and want to start a Heaven war, and doesn't think it's a good idea in general to deal with Crowley), but Dean checks with Cas about the prophet's rule, now that Donatello is already the new prophet, even when Kevin comes back alive, Kevin wouldn't be a prophet, meaning if he's resurrected, Kevin can actually go back to normal life without being a prophet, going to school if he wants, has a second chance of normal life.
+Dean gets soft and agrees to Crowley's deal.
+Crowley is too badly hurt, so Dean asks Cas to heal Crowley, Crowley does bring Kevin back alive to keep the deal, and then leaves. (so they are in okay term with Crowley, not exactly end as enemy, kind of helpful, also without tablet, Crowley is more normal him, not so aggressive/arrogant anymore, just more of a normal douche that he is)
 >
 > So now the world crisis is solved, Dean finally allows himself to reciprocate, revealing that he believes he should prove himself to Cas, compensate Cas, same as when Cas was human, thinking *he* should be the one to prove to Dean.
 The two finally use actual words (a little like *Zootopia 2* confession/communication scene, hashtag *Dean Winchester uses actual words*).
 Dean finally considers himself worthy of Cas's love.
 >